riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 page more -- the pageview is just being distributed more between the main article and its redirect pages.

-However my impression is that most pageviews come from search engine results pages, and that wikilinks are not used very much.
+However our impression is that most pageviews come from search engine results pages, and that wikilinks are not used very much.
 See for instance the pageviews on redirects to [Red][red_redirects] and [Black][black_redirects] (though one complication here is that